 The Worldwide Indigenous Science Network (WISN) was founded in 1989 as a result of meetings between indigenous women, elders and Western scientists.
 Today our membership includes tribal elders, scientists, conservationists, scholars and women’s organizations from cultures around the world.
 All share a common vision of rediscovering and applying ancient wisdom for today’s time.

 WISN has been implementing this directive for nearly three decades.
-If you are trying to find your indigenous mind and powers, WISN offers the Indigenous Mind program.
-If you are an indigenous healer who wants to network globally or need urgent assistance, WISN offers Elders’ networking support.
+If you are trying to find your indigenous mind and powers, WISN offers the Indigenous Science and Peace Studies program.
+If you are an indigenous healer who wants to network globally or need urgent assistance, WISN offers Indigenous Cultural Practitioner networking support.
 In accordance with the issues and with respect to the forces of Mother Earth, we conduct cutting-edge research using our innovative indigenous science approaches and protocols.
 In all of the actions and programs, we strive to promote respect, understanding and empowerment that comes from knowing our true identities and relation to life in all of its forms.

 Highlights